Meet Veritas Press and their self-paced history program.

 Doodle LOVES this program.
 He sits down at the computer, logs himself in, and is good to go.
 Each lesson takes him 40 minutes or so to complete.
 What makes this program special is that it is fully animated.
 He isn’t required to sit down and read text- the program comes alive, and tells him the stories that make history interesting.

 The program has characters who explain what happened, make jokes, and dig deeper into the why and how of the stories we all know.
-In this level, bible stories from the old testament are fit into the timeline with ancient Egypt, and are taught hand in hand with ancient history.
+In this level, bible stories from the Old Testament fit into the timeline of ancient Egypt and are taught hand in hand with ancient history.

 The lessons are distinctly protestant, so as with all religious curriculum programs, sample the content to be sure it will fit your family’s needs.
 This program is difficult to adapt to a secular homeschool (you can’t skip around in the lessons or skip the ones that don’t fit your needs).
 I discuss the lessons with the kids to be sure the takeaways from the lessons fit with our worldview.